 Ryan Lannon could make his third consecutive start for the Red Devils after making his first appearance of 2018 at Leeds on Easter Monday.
 Rob Lui could move back into the halves after featuring at full-back in the defeat against the Wolves last Saturday.

 Derrell Olpherts also retains his place in the squad following back-to-back appearances against Leeds and Warrington.
 You can still purchase tickets for Sunday’s trip to Huddersfield at the Club Ticket Office and over the phone on 0161 786 1570.
-Remember, adult ticket prices will rise by £3 on gameday while seniors and juniors will increase by £4 so purchase early with the Red Devils retaining 25% of any purchases from the AJ Bell Stadium.
+Remember, adult ticket prices will rise by £3 on gameday while seniors and juniors will increase by £4 so purchase early with the Red Devils retaining 25% of any purchases from the The Salford Stadium.
 Tickets can be purchased up until 4:30pm on Saturday 14th April from the Club Ticket Office and over the phone.

 Here is the full squad: